Your Apologies: Apology Letters to Friends and Family

 Being at odds with friends and family can make you feel isolated.
 They're our closest relationships and often, the people we spend most of our time with.

-Wanting forgiveness and to make things right again is only natural.
+Writing an apology letter for hurting someone you love and wanting forgiveness and to make things right again is only natural.
 When friends and family are involved, a meaningful and sincere apology is the only way to go.

 Hurting someone you care so much about it, is an added burden to the infraction that you've already committed.